carla-simulator/carla/Docs/download.md

 ### Docker

-All the versions are also available to pull from DockerHub
+All versions are available to pull from DockerHub:

 ```sh
 docker pull carlasim/carla:X.X.X
 ```

-Use tag "latest" for the nightly build
+Use tag "latest" for the most recent release:

 ```sh
 docker pull carlasim/carla:latest